braiddynamics/qbd-portal/docs/01-foundations/02-axioms.md

 :::info[**Dynamical Restoration of the Quantum via the Mechanism of Topological Digestion**]

 The Theorem of General Cycle Decomposition guarantees that the "Geometric Quantum" (the $3$-cycle) functions as a global attractor within the state space of the universe.
 One might envision a dynamical system where fluctuations are permitted to cascade without restriction; generating structures of arbitrary and unbounded complexity such as squares, pentagons, or vast and tangled loops of causal influence.
-However, the fundamental laws of physics we have outlined act as a restorative force; a form of topological surface tension that rigorously resists the indefinite expansion of local complexity.
+However, the fundamental laws of physics we have outlined act as a restorative force; a form of topological surface tension that resists the indefinite expansion of local complexity.

 Consider the precise physical mechanism at play here.
 The **Rewrite Rule** functions as the agent of recognition; it scans the substrate for the specific geometric defect of a "hole" larger than the fundamental quantum.
 When such a defect is identified, the **Principle of Unique Causality** constrains the repair mechanism; ensuring that any modification remains strictly local and does not clone information across the graph.
 Finally, the **Thermodynamic Deletion** operates as a ratchet.
 It is insufficient to merely cut a large cycle into smaller pieces; one must ensure that the pieces do not spontaneously recombine into the higher-energy configuration.
 The entropy of the system favors the lower-energy state of the simplicial complex over the high-tension state of the macro-cycle.